CosmWasm/wasmd/x/wasm/README.md

 [wasm]
 # This is the maximum sdk gas (wasm and storage) that we allow for any x/wasm "smart" queries
 query_gas_limit = 300000
-# This defines the memory size for wasm contract instances that we can keep cached for speed-up
+# This defines the memory size for Wasm modules that we can keep cached to speed-up instantiation
 # The value is in MiB not bytes
 lru_cache_size = 0
 ```